European shares rise led by defensive stocks, telecoms slump

-back from one month lows on Monday, led higher by gains in
+from one month lows on Monday, led higher by gains in defensive

-15 percent to below 30 euros and were on course for their worst
+percent to 30 euros and were heading for their worst day in 17

 The STOXX Europe 600 Telecommunications index was